jweiland-net/events2/Documentation/UserManual/HowToStart/Index.rst

 #.
 Switch to **List module**

 #.
-Use the icon in the topbar "Create new record" and search for "|extension_name|" and its
+Use the icon in the topbar "Create new record" and search for "Events2" and its
    record "Event".

 #.
 Click on "Event" to create a new event record.
 Choose an event type and
    fill as many fields you want.
 The required fields are highlighted in red.

-.. _howToStartAddPlugin:

 Add a plugin to a page
 ----------------------